aklivity/zilla-docs/src/reference/config/bindings/binding-asyncapi.md

 > `object`

-#### servers.name

-> `string`

-The server name.

 #### servers.url

 > `string`

-The server url to match in asyncapi 2.x spec only
+The server to match based on the server's `url` in an asyncapi `2.x` spec only.

 #### servers.host

 > `string`

-The server host to match in asyncapi 3.x spec only
+The server to match based on the server's `host` in an asyncapi `3.x` spec only.

 #### servers.pathname

 > `string`

-The server pathname to match in asyncapi spec
+The server pathname to match based on the server's `pathname` in an asyncapi `3.x` spec only.

 #### options.tcp